 \section{Proof of Deep Neural Networks as MPNNs}

 Lemma \ref{lem:ker_equi} shows that the output of a $B$-strongly dense neural network can be represented as the output of an $L$-layer $B$-IR-MPNN applied to its induced computational kernel.
-To prove Lemma \ref{lem:ker_equi}, we first show Lemma \ref{lem:const_bias_sig}, which states that the $B$-IR-MPNN applied to a computational kernel-signal is stationary on $U^{(\mathrm{bias})}$. \begin{lemmaa} Let $(K_{(\weights,\bias)},f)\in\mathcal{CK}(B,L,d_0,d_L)\times \mathcal{CS}(L,d_0,d_L)$ be a computational kernel-signal.
+To prove Lemma \ref{lem:ker_equi}, we first show Lemma \ref{lem:const_bias_sig}, which states that the $B$-IR-MPNN applied to a computational kernel-signal is stationary on $U^{(\mathrm{bias})}$. \begin{lemma} Let $(K_{(\weights,\bias)},f)\in\mathcal{CK}(B,L,d_0,d_L)\times \mathcal{CS}(L,d_0,d_L)$ be a computational kernel-signal.
 Then, the hidden representations of the $B$-IR-MPNN satisfy:

-That is, the hidden representations are constant and share the same value on $U^{({\mathrm{bias}})}$. \end{lemmaa} \begin{proof} We prove the claim using induction.
+That is, the hidden representations are constant and share the same value on $U^{({\mathrm{bias}})}$. \end{lemma} \begin{proof} We prove the claim using induction.
 Recall that by the definition of computational kernel for any $v\in U^{(\mathrm{bias})}$:

 \paragraph{Induction Base.} By the definitions of computational signals and of the $B$-IR-MPNN, we have

 \paragraph{Induction Assumption.} We assume that $f^{(\ell-1)}|_{U^{(\mathrm{bias})} }\equiv 1$ for $0<\ell\le L$. \paragraph{Induction Step.} By the definition of the $B$-IR-MPNN and the induction assumption, for any $v\in U^{(\mathrm{bias})}$: